Destinations Greece The Peloponnese

 The owner runs the desk and knows the best Mycenae morning

 InsiderFive rooms means it books 3–4 months out in season.
-Cash easier for incidentals; the owner runs the desk and will tell you which Mycenae morning is the best.
+Cash is easier for incidentals, and the owner runs the desk and will tell you which Mycenae morning to take.

 What it's known for